Do You Need An Animal Removed From Your Chimney

 Chimneys make a great shelter for many types of wildlife, with bats being a major character.
 Bats naturally seek out dark and sheltered places so they can be protected from the elements, and chimneys provide the perfect dark and enclosed conditions.
 Bats carry more than 60 different human-infecting viruses, with one of the most prominent ones being Rabies.
 They also carry various bacteria that can make it in the air and have serious effects on you and your family.

 Similar to bats, birds cause all sorts of issues both to health and home.
 Both bats and birds carry histoplasmosis, which is a respiratory disease that is mainly transmitted in bird and bat droppings.
 Histoplasmosis can be severe, with symptoms being fever, chills, headache, aches, and more.
 You can read full effects here.
 On top of the disease, bird nests cause a significant fire risk by creating combustible material in the flue and potentially blocking the flue completely.
 This obviously puts the birds at risk as well as you and your family, so it is best handled by a professional.
 Chimney Swifts are a case of their own, as they are federally protected migratory birds.
-We cannot determine a course of action without coming to see the birds and make a call in person.
+We cannot determine a course of action without coming to see the birds and making a call in person.

 Squirrels, Racoons, and Possums